GowthamKumaresan0/AI-RD-Assignment/README.md

 ## Acknowledgements

-This project was implemented using Python together with the NumPy, Pandas, SciPy, and Matplotlib libraries.
-The numerical formulae, variable constraints, and information were provided as part of the AI Research & Development Internship Assignment.
-The implementation, optimization workflow, and project organization in this repository were developed specifically for this submission.
+This project was implemented using Python along with the NumPy, Pandas, SciPy, and Matplotlib libraries.
+The numerical formulae, variable constraints, and information were provided as part of the AI Research & Development Internship Assignment.The implementation, optimization workflow, and project organization in this repository were developed specifically for this submission.

 ---